Coding Task 2 - Linked Lists

 The feedback in Autolab will be given in 4 phases.
 If you don't complete a phase, then feedback for the following phase(s) will not be provided.

-1. Testing your testing utility methods
+1. Testing your testing utility method

 2. Running your tests on a correct solution